djrobby/xhtml2slim/README.md

 # Credit

 This package is a derivative/fork of [xhtml2pug](https://www.npmjs.com/package/xhtml2pug), created by [dimensi](https://github.com/dimensi).
 I simply modified it to generate compliant Slim code (which is very similar to Pug) from HTML that heavily utilizes [TailwindCSS](https://tailwindcss.com/) classes.
-Traditional converters have not been updated in some time to be able to handle a lot of [TailwindCSS](https://tailwindcss.com/) class names as they contain various special charcters such as `[:, /]` to name a few.
-This tool fixes that by moving away from the dot notated CSS `h1#myTitle.text-neutral-800.dark:text-neutral-100 foo` classes (which tend to throw off the [Slim](https://github.com/slim-template/slim) language processor) to inline CSS classes `h1#myTitle[class="text-neutral-800 dark:text-neutral-100"] foo`.
-I'm a heavy user of both [Ruby Slim](https://github.com/slim-template/slim) rendering engine and [TailwindCSS](https://tailwindcss.com/) and tool allows me to move at the speed of light when it comes to converting HTML code to Slim.

 # xhtml2slim

 Converts **HTML** and **Vue** like syntax to **Slim** or **Pug** templating language.
+Traditional converters have not been updated in some time to be able to handle a lot of [TailwindCSS](https://tailwindcss.com/) class names as they contain various special charcters such as `[:, /]` to name a few.
+This tool fixes that by moving away from the dot notated CSS `h1#myTitle.text-neutral-800.dark:text-neutral-100 foo` classes (which tend to throw off the [Slim](https://github.com/slim-template/slim) processor) to inline CSS classes `h1#myTitle[class="text-neutral-800 dark:text-neutral-100"] foo`.
+I'm a heavy user of both [Ruby Slim](https://github.com/slim-template/slim) rendering engine and [TailwindCSS](https://tailwindcss.com/) and tool allows me to move at the speed of light when it comes to converting HTML code to Slim.

-Requires Node.js version `14` or higher.
+_Requires Node.js version `14` or higher._

 Using the following command (_take note of the **`-w square`** attribute wrapper flag_):